Generic Name: Fentanyl Transdermal Patch (FEN ta nil)

 - This medicine may cause very bad and sometimes deadly breathing problems.
 Call your doctor right away if you have slow, shallow, or trouble breathing.

 - Even one dose of fentanyl transdermal patch may be deadly if it is taken by someone else or by accident, especially in children.
-If this medicine is taken by someone else or by accident, get medical help right away.
+If fentanyl transdermal patch is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.